 - Isolate yourself from others.
 We know there’s nothing a grandparent loves more than spending time with the grandkids.
 But over the next few weeks, it’s important to interact with as few people as possible—including your favorite germ-prone kiddos.
 To avoid the loneliness that comes with self-isolation, be sure to spend plenty of time with friends and family on FaceTime, social media or a good old-fashioned telephone.

 - Skip the trips.
 The CDC recommends six feet of distance between individuals to avoid the spread of the coronavirus, but that can be impossible in a crowded grocery store or doctor’s office.
 Ask a family member or friend to pick up groceries or medications for you and drop them off on your porch.
 Get food or other necessities delivered in.
 If you have an upcoming doctor’s appointment, ask your provider if you should come in or postpone.

 - Be proactive outside the home.
-If you absolutely must leave your home, take every precaution necessary to protect your health.
+If you absolutely must leave your home, take every precaution necessary to protect your health from fighting against coronavirus.
 Make your appointments or go grocery shopping first thing in the morning.
 Dollar General, Fields Foods in St. Louis, and Schnucks, for instance, offer “senior shopping hours.”
 Wear a mask if possible and avoid contact with others.
 Be sure to perform proper cough and sneeze techniques and use hand sanitizer often.

 How AccuCare is protecting the health of patients